icmoore1/MyArcadeGame/README.md

 ## Table of Contents

---Move player left, right, up and down
+- Move player left, right, up and down
---If bugs collide with player, game resets
+- If bugs collide with player, game resets
---Once player reaches water the game is won.
+- Once player reaches water the game is won.

 - [Instructions](#instructions)
 - [Contributing](#contributing)